Cone-Virus/TinyStinger/README.md

 --General Options--
--GUI <BeeHive Loot>     : Load a Loot directory in BeeHive EX: BeeHive/LOOT-iSidt
+-GUI <BeeHive Loot>     : Load a Loot directory in BeeHive EX: BeeHive/LOOT-iSidt -n <Lootdir Name>       : Name the loot directory the results are put into EX: MyNextBugBounty

 --Scope Options--
 -os <Out of Scope List> : Load a list of targets out of scope to be removed from target list